 Sponsored content vs affiliate marketing

-Writing a sponsored and review posts for a company or brand is very different to using affiliate links in your posts.
+Writing sponsored and review posts for a company or brand is very different from using affiliate links in your posts.

 With affiliate marketing, you are paid when someone purchases a product through your affiliate link.